-Túró stirred with vanilla sugar and often also spiked with raisins is a mixture that forms the basis of many pastries and desserts in Hungary.
+Túró mixed with sugar and often also spiked with raisins forms the basis of many pastries and desserts in Hungary.
 Apart from my favorite, the túrós batyu, there’s túrós palacsinta — a crepe rolled with túró — and even the strudels come with the stuff (as does the vargabéles, a similar pastry).
 Also popular is túrógombóc: boiled túró-dumplings rolled in breadcrumbs and smothered in sour cream and powdered sugar.
-And let’s not forget about the Túró Rudi, Hungary’s national candy bar covered in a brittle chocolate.
+And let’s not forget about the Túró Rudi, Hungary’s beloved Communist-era candy bar covered in a brittle chocolate.

 There are two main reasons for this.
 First, there is a shortage of fertile mountain pastures for cows to graze on, unlike in cheese-capitals like France and Switzerland.
 Second, Hungary historically hasn’t had dairy cattles — like the Jersey and the Guernsey — that produce the type of fat-rich milk that lends itself to creams and cheeses.
 The native breed, the Hungarian Grey (szürkemarha), was a beef cattle, yielding little milk and instead prized as a draft animal.
-It wasn’t until the 19th century that Hungarian breeders developed the “magyar tarka,” which had a higher milk yield.
+It wasn’t until the 19th century that Hungarian breeders developed the magyar tarka species, which had a higher milk yield.

-But you shouldn’t think the túró is any less important.
+But don't think the túró is any less important.
 True, being a fresh cheese means it doesn't acquire the complex flavors that characterizes ripened varieties like Camembert or Comté.
 But rather than overwhelming a dish, the túró prefers to stay in the background.
 Case in point is a medieval Hungarian dish, the túrós csusza, noodles richly layered with túró, sour cream, and a topping of pork cracklings.
 Though the túró’s distinctly clean and pleasantly tart taste is barely perceptible, the dish would hardly be the same without it.
 And this is true for almost all túró-based foods.